PD0DIB/Nextion_HAM-radio-screens/README.md

   (3) Select ScreenLayout: ON7LDS L3

-  If you have questions or need support:
+  If you have questions or need support, got to the Wike part (button on top of this Github page:

     * Click on the Wiki button in top of this page for some wiki FAQ pages
       + how to connect (hardware)